LunarG/gfxreconstruct/tools/convert/README.md

 ```

 ### Vulkan function
-The first Vulkan function of the capture follows.
+For Vulkan, the first Vulkan function of the capture follows.
 Of note are the fields `"vkFunc"` which identifies the line as Vulkan function
 call, and `"index"` which is a monotonically increasing positive integer
 representing the position of the call in the sequence recorded in the capture.